maksimgm/engineering_blog/Branches and Merging-- Blog #3.md

 ## Why are branches vital?

 Branches are cheap-- they are easy to create and delete; which makes them easy to work with.
-They are the most powerful feature on git, because they allow you to collaborate on a project without making unnecessary changes to the Master branch.
+They are a powerful feature on git, because they allow you to collaborate on projects without making unnecessary changes to the Master branch.

-Other collaborators can view those changes, makes comments, and commit additional changes to the branch.
-When the work is complete, the branch is merged with master.
+Furthermore, collaborators can view your changes, makes comments, and commit additional changes to the branch.
+Once the work is finished, the branch is merged with master.

 ## What is merging?